NH ( patient)

 Amicapsil-SCI and osteomyelitis

 The infection in the bone will constantly grow and release increasing amounts of infectious and corrosive debris into the tissue outside the bone.
 This leads to a growing draining fistula, which becomes increasingly uncontrollable.
 In some cases, the body itself is able to create a narrow canal that controls the transport of the debris from the bone to the surface.
-However, in most cases, the infection and its harmful exudate causes the soft tissue to break down and display an increasingly infected, discharging, malodorous wound that keeps expanding and increasing in severity.
+However, in most cases, the infection and its harmful exudate cause the soft tissue to break down and display an increasingly infected, discharging, malodorous wound that keeps expanding and increasing in severity.
 This situation increases the risk of sepsis.
 Amicapsil can help as it removes the soft tissue infection caused by the osteomyelitis and this allows the body to rebuild the tissue and create a stable canal between the bone and the skin surface.
 Amicapsil will keep the soft tissue lining this path free of infection despite the infectious, corrosive debris passing through it, thereby lowering its harmful impact:

 1) This rids the wound of the dead and dying tissue and regenerates new healthy tissue.
 By doing so, the large uncontrolled wound transforms into a much narrower draining canal.